 A locked door should always be the first step in home security, but it can’t protect you against every threat.
 Today, newer technologies are making our homes smarter, and more prepared for things that are thrown their way.
 Use these security tips and build them into your blueprints for a much better protected home.

-Automated locks are relatively new security devices, most patio door glass replacement jobs included this new feature.
+Automated locks are relatively new to home security systems, most patio door glass replacement jobs included this new feature.
 An electronic deadbolt replaces a traditional lock and key service for homes.
 You can choose a secure password and change the password periodically.
 According to C & D Locksmith experts, this method is safer than handing out several spare keys and you can revoke a person’s access to your home without changing the locks.
-If you cant open the door call a Locksmith West Palm Beach to come help you.
+If you can’t open the door call a locksmith West Palm Beach to come help you.
 They also usually come with an alarm system that can keep you alerted to unwanted visitors.

 A smart doorbell can be a two-way communication device.
 Your phone will ring when someone rings your doorbell.
 A camera will show you the person standing outside, and you can have a conversation with the person even if you are several miles away from your home.
 These devices don’t even have to be built in, as long as you install them correctly, you can use them on any door you choose.

 Smart Garage Doors

 Smart garage door openers allow you to open and close your garage from very remote locations.
 You can make sure your garage is properly secured and you can give someone access to your home when you are thousands of miles away.
 These are great options if you are away on travel a lot, or if you have a big family that comes and goes often.